NSStoyanova22/Eventful/README.md

 - **Event Creation & Editing:** Allows users to customize event details, including visibility (public/private).
 - **AI-Powered Analytics:** Predicts engagement trends and provides event insights.
 - **Interactive Calendar:** Shows event schedules, weather forecasts, and similar event recommendations.
 - **File Upload & Sharing:** Users can upload photos and share experiences post-event.
+- **Weather Diagnostics:** Planning an event in a week prior is made easy.

 The app is built with a modular approach, using components such as: